kelmisc/rails-rabbitmq-demo/README.md

 this demo uses rabbitmq as a message queue.

-to ensure you have ruby gems required by the applications, please run bundle install in both consumer and producer app.
+to ensure you have ruby gems required by the applications, please run "bundle install" in both consumer and producer app.

 procedure to start the whole demo:
 1. execute "docker-compose up" at project root path to start message queue.